One of the most important lessons one can learn in life is to learn how they can manage their lives better.

 Reviewing your life is one of the most important keys to living the successful life that you desire.

-I believe that nobody wants to go through 2018 exactly the same as their 2017.
+I believe that nobody wants to go through this year exactly the same like their last.
 People want to improve and do better each year, nobody wants to stay the same and stagnant.

 If you are not growing, you are dying.

 Water by itself is not poisonous.
-If you let the water be stagnant for years, even the once drinkable water can become poisonous.
+But if you let the water be stagnant for years, even the once drinkable water can become poisonous.

 The same goes for you and your life.
 You must review your years, quarters, months, and weeks, and even days.